huang-x-h/html2image/README.md

 # html2image

-Convert html to image(png/jpg) or pdf
+Convert html to image(png/jpg) or pdf by PhantomJS

 ## Install